ThienDuc3112/exercises/README.md

-# Scraped data from exercisesdb
+# Data from exercisesdb

-All the data from exercisedb, that's about it
+All 1324 exercises from exercisedb, that's about it

+Notes: The gif url is refreshed daily hence the gif folder